Rank-Learner: Orthogonal Ranking of Treatment Effects: Experimental setup

 \subsection{Implementation details}

-This section provides the implementation details shared between all experiments.
-The same model architectures and training procedures are used across model components and datasets.
+This section provides implementation details shared across all experiments.
+The same architectures and training procedures are used across datasets and model components.
 All experiments are conducted on a single machine equipped with an NVIDIA GeForce GTX~2080 GPU, and training is computationally lightweight, with most models converging within a few minutes.
-All models (nuisance components, CATE regressors, and rankers) are implemented as feedforward neural networks with a single hidden layer and ReLU activations.
-The output layers are linear for regression tasks and sigmoid for binary classification tasks.
-The models are trained using the Adam optimizer with a maximum of 50 epochs and early stopping based on the validation loss, with a patience of five epochs.
-The model parameters with the lowest corresponding validation loss are retained.
+All nuisance functions, CATE estimators, and rankers are implemented as feedforward neural networks with a single hidden layer and ReLU activations.
+Output layers are linear for regression tasks and sigmoid for binary classification tasks.
+Models are trained using the Adam optimizer with a maximum of 50 epochs and early stopping based on the validation loss (patience of five epochs), retaining the parameters corresponding to the best validation performance.

-Hyperparameters are minimally tuned once via a random search over a validation dataset (12 runs), and then fixed across all experiments and seeds.
-The tuned hyperparameters include the hidden layer width $\in\{64,128\}$, learning rate $\in\{10^{-4},3\cdot10^{-4},5\cdot10^{-4},10^{-3}\}$, weight decay $\in\{0,10^{-5},10^{-4}\}$, and batch size $\in\{128,256\}$.
-For the \method and the plug-in ranker, the smoothness parameter $\kappa\in\{0.25,0.5,1,1.5,3\}$, along with the other hyperparameters, are tuned based on the approximated validation AUTOC.
-In addition, since the orthogonal correction in the \method pseudo labels can, in rare cases, yield values outside the $(0,1)$ range, we clip these labels to $(0,1)$ as a simple stabilization strategy.
+Hyperparameters are minimally tuned once using a small random search (12 runs) on a validation dataset and then fixed across all experiments and seeds.
+The search space includes hidden layer width $\in\{64,128\}$, learning rate $\in\{10^{-4},3\cdot10^{-4},5\cdot10^{-4},10^{-3}\}$, weight decay $\in\{0,10^{-5},10^{-4}\}$, and batch size $\in\{128,256\}$.
+For \method and the plug-in ranker, the smoothness parameter $\kappa\in\{0.25,0.5,1,1.5,3\}$ is additionally tuned using the approximated validation AUTOC.
+Finally, since the orthogonal correction in the \method pseudo labels can occasionally yield values outside the $(0,1)$ interval, we clip these labels to $(0,1)$ as a simple stabilization strategy.
+We study the impact of this clipping procedure in Appendix~\ref{app:robustness_sensitivity}.